About Omaha Public Schools

 We serve more than 51,000 young people in a welcoming, diverse school district community.
 We teach more than 19,000 students who have received English Learner services at some time while at Omaha Public Schools.
 Our student population speaks more than 100 different languages.
 We meet all students where they are.
 We work with our gifted and talented students by providing a wide array of enrichment programs.
 Students have opportunities for advanced work in nearly every subject area, including all core classes, music, art and physical education.

 Our mission at Omaha Public Schools is to prepare all students for success in college, career and life.
 Our educational offerings are just as diverse as the students we serve.
-Our district consists of 65 elementary schools, 12 middle schools, nine high schools, one K-12 virtual school and 8 alternative programs.
-One new middle school is scheduled to open August 2023.
+Our district consists of 65 elementary schools, 13 middle schools, nine high schools, one K-12 virtual school and 8 alternative programs.

 All students’ studies are rooted in S.T.E.M. (science, technology, engineering and math).
 At the same time, students engage in a variety of electives that include the fine and performing arts, world languages, JROTC and other extra-curricular activities.